University Policies & Procedures

 Any student who, for any reason whatsoever, wishes to withdraw from PACS should consult first with the appropriate Program Director.
 No such withdrawal will be official until students file a written notification of withdrawal to the PACS Office.
 Subsequent readmission is neither implied nor guaranteed for students who elect to withdraw.

-A student who withdraws or takes a leave of absence from the program will receive a pro rata refund of tuition and required fees.
+A student who withdraws or takes a leave of absence from the program will receive a pro rata refund of tuition, other payments made for health benefits and disability insurance, and for other fees.
 For situations in which students elect to continue to receive student health benefits, they will not receive a refund for payments made for health/disability benefits for the term in which they are enrolled.
 The refund will be based on the ratio of the number of weeks enrolled (full or partial) in the degree program (from the first day of classes to the termination date) to the total number of weeks in the term for which tuition and fees were paid.
 It is understood that the date on which a student formally notifies the PACS Office in writing of the decision to withdraw or take a leave of absence shall be regarded as the termination date, with no retroactive clause to be accepted.
 A prospective date will be accepted, however.
 If tuition and fees were paid entirely or in part by financial aid from WUSM, the refund will be applied first to the total repayment of the accounts from which financial aid was drawn, with any remaining refund balance given to the student.
 Financial aid received in excess of the costs of tuition and fees must be refunded by the student to WUSM on the same pro rata basis as calculated for the tuition refund outlined, per “Return of Title IV” federal guidelines.

 Appendices